The ketogenic diet is high in fat, moderate in protein, and low in carbs. People on the diet typically get

-It’s important to talk to your doctor before you start a new diet or exercise program.
-Depending on your medical history, you might be referred to a nutritionist to help monitor your progress.
+It’s important to talk with your healthcare provider before you start a new diet or exercise program.
+You may be referred to a dietitian to help monitor your progress, depending on your medical history.

-- Use olive, sesame, or canola oils for salad dressings and meal preparation.
+- Use olive, sesame, or avocado oils for salad dressings and meal preparation.

-- Walnuts, pecans, and pistachios are all good sources of monounsaturated fats.
+- Almonds, walnuts, pecans, and pistachios are all good sources of monounsaturated fats.

-- Pumpkin seeds and sunflower seeds are great snacks containing polyunsaturated fats.
+- Pumpkin seeds and sunflower seeds are great snacks that contain polyunsaturated fats.

-To limit your intake of carbs and achieve ketosis, you have to learn where they’re hiding.
-There are two main types of carbohydrates: simple and complex.
+There are two main types of carbs: simple and complex.

 Simple carbs are found in: